Traveling to Hawaii? Here's what to know about the Maui fire.

 Hawaii is a noted tourist destination, but with deadly wildfires wreaking havoc on Maui and other islands, it has declared a state of emergency in all counties.
 Hawaiian officials are discouraging nonessential travel to Maui amidst the fire's destruction on that island.

-Major airlines are assisting in efforts to evacuate residents and visitors already located in danger zones.
+Major airlines are assisting in efforts to evacuate residents and visitors from danger zones.
 People with trips planned to the second-largest Hawaiian island are being asked to postpone them, with airlines and accommodation providers offering travelers flexibility to rebook.

 Here's what to know if you had a vacation in Hawaii scheduled.